-Preview - if set, display the NeXus .hdf5 data in the viewing panel
+Preview - if set, display NeXus data

-I-ring norm? - if checked, all data intensities are adjusted as if ring current is I_ring value xy correct ? - if checked, and the data was recorded, shifts position of each pixel to that reported by the interferometer guidance system (experimental)
+I-ring norm ? - if checked, all data intensities are adjusted as if ring current is defined value I-ring norm value CLS (cryo-STXM) - 200 mA; Soleil - 500 mA xy correct ? - if checked, and the data was recorded, shifts position of each pixel to that reported by the interferometer guidance system (experimental)